thehaseebshah/garden/content/Public Rulebook/Current Rules.md

 9. _**Asr Protocol:**_
     2. Dua Manzil (paused)
     3. Evening Azkaar
-    4. Calling one relative or friend is also a must during this time, for a total of 1 mins call-time.
+    4. Calling or visiting one relative or friend is also a must during this time, for a total of 1 mins.
     5. Check Messages on Google Chat and WhatsApp (Optional)
     6. Calliraphy/Gardening/Permaculture (Optional)
     7. Walk (Optional)